I think you’ll agree with me when I say it can be overwhelming to plan a road trip.

 Add this to your Trello board the same way we’ve been adding cards.
 I’d add the name, the address, a link to the RoadFood page, a link to the restaurant’s website, hours, and any other important information (like dish recommendations).

-Once you think your Trello board is pretty filled up (you won’t discover everything, so don’t waste your time), move on to the next step.
+Once you think your Trello board is pretty filled up, move to the next step.

 Step 5: Deciding What to Prioritize